Conveyancing - First time buyer - Moving home - Buying a home

 Step 2: Secure your mortgage in principle

 Before you start looking at properties, it’s smart to get a mortgage agreement in principle (AIP).
 This is also called a decision in principle or a mortgage promise.
 You can get this document from most mortgage lenders or through a mortgage broker.
-It acts as a pre-approval, letting you know how much money a lender is ready to give you based on your financial situation.
+It acts as a pre-approval, letting you know how much money a lender is likely to give you based on your financial situation.

+An AIP helps you know your budget.
+It removes doubts about how much you can borrow and can speed up the mortgage application process once you find the home you want.
 Plus, it also makes you a stronger buyer.
-Sellers and estate agents will see you as serious because your finances are ready and can out you in a stronger position for negotiating a better price on the property you wish to buy.
+Sellers and estate agents will see you as serious because your finances are ready and can put you in a stronger position for negotiating a better price on the property you wish to buy.

 Step 3: Utilise online conveyancing tools